TheVaffel/weekend-raytracer/README.md

 - In the exact same setting as the above measurement, the implementation with BVH measures 2.652 s, a speedup of 12.49 (!)

 Measurements were done using an i7 with 8 cores (including hyperthreading) on a five year-old laptop on battery.
-It produced an image similar to the example above with dimensions 400 x 225, 100 samples per pixel and a depth limit of 50.
+It produced an image with dimensions 400 x 225, 100 samples per pixel and a depth limit of 50.
-As can be seen in the picture, some rows (like the one in the middle) have way more complex light interactions than others (like the one on top of the image).
-This is probably the largest reason that dynamically fetching new rows balances the work better than just pre-assigning a chunk to each thread, since some chunks are bound to be more expensive than others.

 ### Usage

-Run the compile script, and if everything is in order (you need `libpng++` and `pthread` development packages), you should be able to run
+Run the compile script, and if everything is in order (you need `OpenImageIO` and `pthread` development packages), you should be able to run the program.
+The scene to render is determined entirely programatically within `main.cpp`.

 ### Potential issues / improvements

 - All configuration (image width, height and output image etc.) is done inside the `main.cpp` file, which means the program must be recompiled between each change.
-- Only spheres can be rendered at this point.
+[x] Only spheres can be rendered at this point.
 I mean, if you look at atoms as tiny spheres of certain colors (which they really aren't) and assume perfect precision and infinite compute power (which I am gonna go ahead and assume that you don't have), this is enough.
 Otherwise, adding new components would be nice.
-- Support triangular formats (with fancy file I/O maybe?)
+[x] Support triangular formats (with fancy file I/O maybe?)
-- The code is inconsistent in which of the terms `vec3` (from the booklet) and `Vector3` (standard in `FlatAlg`) to use.
+- The code is inconsistent in which of the terms `vec3` (from the booklet) and `Vec3` (standard in `FlatAlg`) to use.